Virtualaw · How the System Works

 - Fee range passed to proposal for attorney review

 Everything the system has gathered is compiled into a single PNC Report.
-This goes directly to the reviewing attorney — giving them everything they need to understand the situation before writing a word of the proposal.
+This goes directly to the reviewing attorney — giving them everything they need to understand the matter before writing a word of the proposal.

-- Intake and eval responses summarized
+- Intake and evaluation responses summarized

 - Document review findings attached